mary-xn/finalswsat/README.md

 - ⚛️ **React.js** – For building a dynamic, component-based user interface.
 - 🎨 **Tailwind CSS** – For rapid UI styling and responsive design.
-- 💡 Possibly other supporting tools/libraries (e.g. React Router, icons, etc.)
+- 💡 And other supporting tools/libraries (e.g. React Router, icons, etc.)

 ## 🚀 How to Run This Project Locally